Scenario Planning

 The deeper point: for the first time in this booklet’s lifetime, “self-hostable frontier-equivalent” is not a euphemism.
 Procurement teams that previously assumed one or two US vendors had no realistic alternative now have several.
 The work shifts from negotiating with one vendor to architecting around the choice.
 That choice depends on which sovereign failure modes you weight highest.

-- Additional supply-chain designations or AUP collisions between frontier labs and sovereign buyers
+- Additional supply-chain designations, recalls, or AUP collisions between frontier labs and sovereign buyers (fired June 12; see log)

-- New sovereign-AI regulations requiring on-shore inference, training data, or model weights
+- New sovereign-AI regulation requiring on-shore inference, training data, or model weights is enacted (not proposed) in the EU, a member state, or a G20 economy

 Implications by role